rickmed/sophi/README.md

 # sophi
-An ultra fast and modular Javascript Testing Framework - WIP
+An fast and modular Javascript Testing Framework - WIP